fbw-28/BDL-versioning-workflow/README.md

 # Workflow

 **Instructions**
+* Create a folder.
-* Initialize a github repo.
+* Initialize a git repo whin that folder.
-* Create a readme file within the repo.
+* Create a readme file in the folder.
 * Make changes to the readme file.
 * Add the changes to the read me.
 Check the status of the repository.
 Then, leave  a commit message and check the status once more.
 * What command should you use to check the status of the repository?
 Write your answer in this readme.